LupienLab/Zhou_FOXA1_ncomm_2020/results/smurf/README.md

 Regions of interest are DHS regions from LNCaP cells, intersected with catalogue of H3K27ac peaks from 20 patients (from the above cohort).

-This folder uses data that was used to generate the results in `/results/1A_smurf/`, but there were some questions about how that data was generated.
+This folder uses data that was used to generate the results in `/data/processed/Mutated_Regions.txt`, but there were some questions about how that data was generated.
 So this folder is to explicitly regenerate the data and those figures.
-These results should be used instead of the figures from `/results/1A_smurf/`.
+These results should be used instead of the data from `/data/processed/Mutated_Regions.txt`.

 ## Steps